TheresaLui/SelfHelpContent_v2/articles/microsoft.dbformysql/dbformysql-scaling-errorsscalingaresource.md

 * **Connections are dropped and no new connections can be established while vCores are scaled.**

   vCore scaling requires a server restart.
 When new connections cannot be established, the time it takes the window to display varies, but in most cases, it takes under a minute.
-It is recommend to implement [retry logic](https://docs.microsoft.com/azure/mysql/concepts-connectivity) so that your application can seamlessly reconnect to the MySQL server after the scale operation is completed.
+We recommend that you implement [retry logic](https://docs.microsoft.com/azure/mysql/concepts-connectivity) so that your application can seamlessly reconnect to the MySQL server after the scale operation is completed.
 Storage scaling does not require a restart.

 * **Can't scale up the master server when a replica exists, or cannot scale down a replica.**